U.S. top court divided on gay marriage, Kennedy appears pivotal

 Mary Bonauto, the lawyer arguing in favor of same-sex marriage, faced tough questions from conservative justices.

 Justice Antonin Scalia questioned whether clergymen who oppose same-sex marriage would be required to officiate over ceremonies.
-Justice Samuel Alito asked whether, in theory, polygamous relationships or marriages between siblings could be allowed if the court embraced same-sex marriage.
+Justice Samuel Alito asked whether, in theory, incestuous or bigamous relationships could be allowed if the court embraced same-sex marriage.

 Liberal Justice Elena Kagan, who came across as the court’s strongest gay marriage supporter, questioned the notion that restricting marriage to opposite-sex couples would help encourage stable environments for children.
 She said many gay couples want to adopt children.
 If gay marriage is allowed, more people would be able to adopt, Kagan said.